The NSCA-ng Protocol, Version 1

 The server acknowledges the current client request or "monitoring command"

-submission by sending an OKAY
+submission by sending an OKAY response.

 FAIL Response